 Liverpool had already been accused of having blood on his hands when as military commander in Scotland, his men massacred civilians in Tranent protesting against enforced military service, then raped and looted in the aftermath.
 Liverpool (at the time Lord Hawksbury) was blamed for not being there to control his men, preferring to stay at headquarters at Haddington.

 Liverpool was thought of as a shrewd politician despite his draconian and often unpopular policies.
 In opposition he spoke out against the abolition of the slave trade, though later changed his stance, speaking in favour of it at the Congress of Vienna towards the end of the Napoleonic Wars.

 Liverpool's government introduced the notorious Corn Laws, which banned the import of foreign wheat until prices at home reached a minimum.
 This kept the price of wheat (and therefore bread) artificially high.
 He suspended habeas corpus several times and introduced the Six Acts, which drastically limited free speech and the right to protest.
 His unpopularity led to the Cato Street Conspiracy, a Guy Fawkes type plot to assassinate the entire cabinet.
 This was discovered however, the plotters either executed or transported.
 He also banned the forming of trade unions.

 Under Liverpool, Britain went to war in 1812 with the USA.
-This is seen in Europe as a minor sideshow as the Napoleonic Wars were still underway, though in North America it is seen as a major victory, with the British being defeated in New Orleans.
-Washington DC was destroyed and the White House burnt down.
+This did not cause the type of waves that it would do were the same thing to happen today.
+In Europe this was seen as a minor sideshow as the Napoleonic Wars were still underway, though in North America it is seen as a major victory, with the British being defeated in New Orleans.
+Washington DC was destroyed and the White House set on fire.
 It is said it was painted white after this to hide the scorches to the exterior.
 However this is an urban myth, as it was white before this.